ZhgChg.Li

 }

-// Simulated business logic: WebViewController deeplinkCheck == true (indicating a need to check via DeepLinkManager and open the page)
+// Simulate business logic: WebViewController deeplinkCheck == true (means need to check with DeepLinkManager and open page)

 if deeplinkCheck {